aws-samples/eks-workshop-v2/website/docs/observability/opensearch/events.md

 ![Kubernetes Events dashboard](./assets/events-dashboard.png)

-The next image focuses on the bottom section with detailed messages.
-In this section of the dashboard we see event details including:
+The next image focuses on the bottom section with event details including:

 1. Last timestamp for the event
 1. Event type (normal or warning).
 Notice that hovering our mouse over a field enables us to filter by that value (e.g. filter for Warning events)